sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 ![](./poc.png)
 ``` -->

-Since the main website would be super simple a lot of our focus was on creating a system for storing, rating and categorizing the videos, all using the super-friendly Airtable interface.
+A lot of our focus was on creating a system for storing, rating and categorizing the videos, all using the super-friendly Airtable interface.

 <jumbo>
     <img src="./airtable1.png"/>